bdeignan/municipal_broadband/README.md

 Treatment Effect = (E[Y(d=2)|t=1)-E[Y(d=2)|t=0)) - (E[Y(d=1)|t=1)-E[Y(d=1)|t=0))
 ```

-Obviously, this analysis requires that the cities be similar in other regards, which is what conditioning on other observable characteristics does, e.g. level of income, demographics, etc. Also, municipal broadband occurs in small to mid-size cities, so my data only includes CBSAs with around 600,000 people or less.
+The current project differs from this example in that it has 23 periods of observation and 80 treated cities.
+The analysis requires that the cities be similar in other regards, which is what conditioning on other observable characteristics does, e.g. level of income, demographics, etc. Also, municipal broadband occurs in small to mid-size cities, so my data only includes CBSAs with around 600,000 people or less.
 Therefore, I can't extrapolate the measured effect to say, New York City.
+For more details on this approach, and modern econometrics in general, check out "Mostly Harmless Econometrics," an invaluable book from economists Angrist and Pischke (http://press.princeton.edu/titles/8769.html).

 Guide to files
 -------------------
 "communitybroadband.dta" contains the data
 "summarystats.do" has commands for summary statistics.

-Then you can run regression analysis in this order: "analysis_establishments.do" then "analysis_compensation.do" because the first .do file generates some indicator variables you may need.
+Then you can run regression analysis in this order: "analysis_establishments.do" then "analysis_compensation.do" because the analysis of business establishments generates some indicator variables you may need for the compensation .do file.

 User-written programs
 ---------------------